ChampionSamay1644/Enhanced-E-HR-Management-System/README.md

 4. **Set Up Firebase Realtime Database:**
    - Create a Realtime Database in your Firebase project.
    - You can use the `example.json` to import into your realtime database for a basic start of an admin login.
+The initial username is "Admin" and initial password is "Admin123"
+   - Note - You can change the "vacations_uni" and "sick_uni" variables inorder to set the maximum amount of sick/vacation days an employee can apply for.
+Also if you want to add admins you have to hardcode that in the database as no user can create an admin login through the application.

 5. **Update Main File with Database Link:**
    - Open `main.py` in your preferred code editor.